What is a Fiber Optic Link Budget?

 This refers to a wide variety of losses brought on by optical noise sources on the link: multi-path interference, modal dispersion, chromatic dispersion, mode hopping, extinction ratio, mode partition noise, timing jitter, and so on.

 As fiber optics cabling and structured cabling experts in Phoenix, and Tucson, we at CTS are committed to providing advanced, innovative, and reliable telecommunications solutions.
 Our technicians use the latest materials and techniques to ensure you get long-lasting products that accurately suit your needs.
 We also offer warranties on our structured cabling services in Phoenix that range from15 years to life.
-If you have any questions about fiber optic link budgets, or about any of our fiber optics or structured cabling services in Phoenix, call us at 877-685-2626 or contact us online.

 What Our clients